Kaoffie/plover_combo/README.md

 ![combo](https://user-images.githubusercontent.com/30435273/131253406-878f1d0b-6f83-4d31-8f2b-b919f5f9424a.gif)

+## Usage Notes

-`Ctrl/Cmd + S` to open settings, `Ctrl/Cmd + X` to close widget.
-Left click on the counter number and drag to move the widget around.
+- `Ctrl/Cmd + S` to open settings, `Ctrl/Cmd + X` to close widget.
+- Left click on the counter number and drag to move the widget around.
 (On some systems, you'll have to click on the opaque areas of the font.)
+- On macOS, you might experience repainting issues where a ghost image appears behind the counter when the background opacity is set to 0.
+To fix this, try opening the settings with `Cmd + S` and change the background opacity to 1.

 ## Installation